CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly communicates its purpose, scope, and activation triggers.
-It uses third person voice, lists concrete capabilities, provides explicit 'Use when' guidance, and includes natural trigger terms.
-It serves as a strong example of an effective skill description.
+This is a well-crafted skill description that clearly communicates specific capabilities (naming conventions, prop typing, file structure, test coverage), provides explicit 'Use when' guidance, and includes natural trigger terms.
+It follows third-person voice and is concise without being vague.
+It serves as a strong example of how to write a skill description that enables accurate skill selection.

 DimensionReasoningScore